By MICK ROBERTS ©

 But there’s more to the story of Tom’s death – one that involves grog, and a short lived pub, run by entrepreneur, inventor and intrepid traveller, James Hardgrave Shekleton.

-The publican became famous for inventing and later patenting in 1915 the self-locking “Shekleton Nutlock,” a device for locking a standard nut to a bolt, and much used in the automobile manufacturing industry.
+The publican became famous for inventing and later patenting in 1915 the “Shekleton Nutlock,” a device for locking a standard nut to a bolt, and much used in the automobile manufacturing industry.

-The same year Tom was found dead with his brains blown out in his tent near the Duladgin bore, about 15km north of the Yellowdine Shell Roadhouse on the Great Eastern Highway, Jim Hardgrave Shekleton opened his pub.
+In 1915, 40-year-old Tom was found dead with his brains blown out in his tent near the Duladgin bore, about 15km north of the Yellowdine Shell Roadhouse on the Great Eastern Highway, Jim Hardgrave Shekleton opened his pub.

-Tom, 40, was a single man in charge of the Government bore, and had only a few days previously arrived at Duladgin from Koorarawalyee to drill for water.
+Tom was a single man in charge of the Government bore, and had only a few days previously arrived at Duladgin from Koorarawalyee to drill for water.

 On Tuesday May 28 1895 he committed suicide.
 While the coroner later found he killed himself in a fit of temporary insanity and alcohol was reportedly to have played a part in his death, there’s little doubt that the drink would have come from the region’s only pub, Shekleton’s wayside inn.